fiumad/Advanced-Computer-Systems/proj4/README.md

 This deficiency is met with nearly instantaneous search times.

-With over 200,000,000 keys in the trie, the search time for a single word is measured as 0.000000 seconds.
+With almost 200,000,000 keys in the trie, the search time for a single word is measured as 0.000000 seconds.
 The time to search for all keys with a 3 letter prefix was 0.000074 seconds.